dotnet-architecture/eShopOnDapr/README.md

  - How can they scale to meet fluctuating demand?
  - How are they monitored and observed?

-The code in this repository is work in progress.
+> The code in this repository is **work in progress**.
 An accompanying e-Book called *Dapr for .NET developers* is currently in development and will use the sample code in this repository to demonstrate Dapr features and benefits.

 ## Getting started